halkinmaksim/execsms/README.md

     go build -o execsms

-copy findeth.sh to /home/rxhf and execsms to /home/rxhf
+copy findeth.sh to /home/rxhf

+copy execsms and programsettings.json to /home/rxhf

 After then, use the command